 - Online education is proven to increase knowledge retention by 25-60%

 - Corporations save 50-70% when they replace or augment instructor-based training with eLearning

 When leading mail and logistics company, Deutsche Post DHL Group (DPDHL), headquartered in Bonn, Germany, wanted to strengthen best-practice sharing and interoperability across its 510,000 employees in 220 countries and territories, they turned to GlobalEnglish to help provide an infrastructure solution to their Business English needs.
 DPDHL required a learning solution designed for a highly-decentralized organization with multiple independent corporate divisions.
 They integrated Global English’s SaaS-based Business English products into their environment so employees could learn how to apply English to their work in the context of the work itself.
 The GlobalEnglish solution combines language assessments, self-learning programs, personal coaching and group learning with program management tools to accelerate individual learning and optimize global deployments.
 Various programs, like virtual demo sessions conducted with local HR administrators, were put in place to secure employee buy-in to the learning offering.
 GlobalEnglish and Deutsche Post DHL Group worked closely together in the design and implement of the Business English learning strategy.

-Eva Pauly, VP Group Talent & HR Platform Management, Deutsche Post DHL Group
+Meredith Taghi, Vice President Group Learning, Talent and Platform Management, Deutsche Post DHL Group

 “In conversations with customers my enriched vocabulary is a great asset, with more professional and technical terms.”

 Thomas Novotny, Senior Expert, Post – eCommerce – Parcel, Deutsche Post DHL Group

 Capturing and developing the opportunities that are presented in a rapidly changing landscape, and embracing those lessons will be the key to future successes.
 Other benefits include:

 - The development of stronger leaders